 Regnology was recognised for FiTAX, an end-to-end modular solution that enables financial institutions to comply with their reporting obligations under various tax regimes.
 [Read more here]

 BEST SOLUTIONS – Markets and Infrastructure

-The category recognises solutions that financial institutions leverage to meet regulatory demands and stay compliant in the areas related to payments, markets and infrastructure.
+The category recognises solutions that financial institutions leverage to meet regulatory demands and stay compliant in areas related to markets and infrastructure.